Dr. Monica Habib-Heghinian, MD, MHSA

 Physical Medicine and Rehabilitation Pain Management

-Board eligible in Physical Medicine and Rehabilitation Board eligible in Pain Medicine
+Board Certified in Physical Medicine and Rehabilitation and Pain Medicine

 Premedical and Medical Education

 Bachelor of Sciences in Neuroscience and Behavioral Biology at Emory University, Atlanta, Georgia